artainmo/web-development/frontend/CSS/README.md

   - [Typography](#Typography)

 ## Syntax
-CSS declarations contain a property (ex. color) and a value (ex. blue), example color: blue;<br>
+CSS declarations contain a property (ex. color) and a value (ex. blue), example `color: blue;`<br>
 CSS selectors consist of a tag (ex. p, also called the type selector) followed by braces like a function ({}) filled with declarations, to define a style for a particular tag.

-The usual syntax for CSS is external stylesheet, consisting of selectors inside a .css file, to style an HTML based on that css file, use the element <link href=pathCSS rel="stylesheet"> with rel for relationship.<br>
+The usual syntax for CSS is external stylesheet, consisting of selectors inside a .css file, to style an HTML based on that css file, use the element `<link rel="stylesheet" href="pathToCSS">` with rel for relationship which is usually set in the head section of HTML page.<br>
 But inline and internal stylesheet also exist.<br>
 In HTML elements can have the attribute style, that can directly be set with a css declaration (inline).<br>
 In the header element of an HTML file, style element can be created which will contain selectors like in a .css, applicable for the elements in the .HTML file.<br>